How a Recession Will Change the Cybersecurity Landscape

 - by Justice Levine

 As more analysts anticipate a recession in 2023, CISOs and security leaders are pressured to do more with less.
-Unfortunately, a recession is likely to incentivize cybercriminals to create new types of threats, as seen during the 2008 recession when the FBI reported an increase of 22.3% in online crime reports between 2008 and 2009.
+Unfortunately, a recession is likely to incentivize cybercriminals to create new email threats and other threat types, as seen during the 2008-09 Recession when the FBI reported an increase of 22.3% in online crime reports during those two years.

 Further research found that cybercriminal activity rose 40% in the two years following the peak during the recession in 2009.
 This article will discuss cybersecurity's potential impact and importance during a downturn.